Do you wholesale?

 Do you take commissions?

-As a new business with lots to do to get up and running, we are not currently accepting commissions at this stage but aim to start taking private commissions in 2021.
+As a new business with lots to do to get up and running, we are not currently accepting commissions at this stage but aim to start taking private commissions in late 2021.
 Please feel free to touch base any time for further information and to discuss your ideas and requests.

 How long does it take to complete a drawing?